 If you want a traditional New Year’s Eve party, head to the Trident.
 (Be sure to grab reservations first.)
-They’re planning a big event from 9 pm to 1 am on December 31st; there will be live music with the Rowan Brothers and a special dinner menu offered from 5-11pm if you want to have your entire evening’s plans sorted out with one reservation.
-Best of all?
-There’s no cover.
-Now that’s worth celebrating.
+They’re planning a big event from 9 pm to 1 am on December 31st; there will be live music with the Rowan Brothers and a special dinner menu offered.

 2. Live Music at No Name Bar

 No Name Bar typically has live music on Saturday nights (actually, every night!); New Year’s Eve is no reason to change the schedule.
 For 2024, they’ve organized The No Name NYE Special.
-As this year’s New Year’s Eve falls on a Saturday, you’ll be serenaded by their standing Saturday band – Darryl Rowe & Fuzzy Slippers –, and the jams will continue through midnight when everyone toasts before heading home.
-(If you’re not ready for the night to end, they’re open until 2am.)
+As this year’s New Year’s Eve falls on a Sunday, there’s no info about who’ll be in charge of serenading your evening.
+If you’re not ready for the night to end, they’re open until 2 am.

 3. Watch the San Francisco Fireworks